 Latest statistics about children and young people in and leaving care

-On 28 March 2017 Scottish Government published official statistics about children and young people who are looked after by (or in receipt of aftercare services from) Scottish local authorities.
-These latest statistics covers the year 1 August 2015 to 31 July 2016.
+On 30 March 2021, the Scottish Government published official statistics about children an young people who are looked after on the child protection register and in secure care..
+These latest statistics cover the year 1 August 2019 to 31 July 2020.

 Here we present some headline figures for looked after children and care leavers.